 Q. I took levothyroxine for 20 years after I developed hypothyroidism.
 My dosage kept increasing and then the doctors started decreasing it.

 A. Until quite recently, doctors believed that hypothyroid patients needed only levothyroxine (Synthroid, aka T4).
 Most people convert T4 to the active hormone triiodothyronine (aka T3) through the enzyme thyroid deiodinase.
 Research now shows that some individuals have genetic variants of deiodinase that are less efficient (Current Opinion in Endocrinology, Diabetes, and Obesity, Oct.
 2018).
 Such patients often feel much better on a regimen that provides T3 as well as T4.
-Thyroid extract like Armour Thyroid or Nature-Throid contain both.
+Desiccated thyroid extract like Armour Thyroid or Nature-Throid contain both.

 What Is the Difference Between Armour Thyroid and Levothyroxine?